aresdevo/animaide/README.md

 >
 > **CurveTools:**
 > - A new "Infinite" tool has been added
-> - The "Noise" tool no add a wave when sliding to the left
+> - The "Noise" has been renamed "Wave-Noise".
+It now adds a wave when sliding to the left.
-> - Tools are now grouped in "expand" mode for ease of use.
+> - Tools are now grouped in the "expand" mode for ease of use.
-> - Overshoot option is now available next to the tool.
+> - Overshoot option button is now available next to the curveTool.
 > - If keys are not selected the tools will act on the keys under the cursor.
 > - If auto-key is on most tools will add a keyframe if no key under the cursor and no key is selected.
+> - Time-Offset works with cycles now.
 >
 > **AnimOffset:**
 > - Panels can now be moved to the animation views headers to make them more accessible.
 On this version they
 > are in panels by default not to confuse the users, but in a future version will be on the headers by default.
 > - Interactive mask creation.
 New edit button appears after a mask has been created to make the process easier.
 The
 > new edit button is persistent
-> - AnimOffset is turned off automatically now if autokey is selected (because they can not be active at the same time
+> - AnimOffset is turned off automatically now if autokey is selected (because they can not be active at the same time).
-    > by nature).
 > - There is a new pie menu for AnimOffset on the Animaide menu.
 >
 > **KeyManager** (New):
-> - This panel can be moved to the animation views headers to make them more accessible.
+> - This panel can be moved to the animation views headers to make it more accessible.
 >
 > - Has three main sections:
 >   - **Move-insert:**